DannySu09/supermemo2.js/README.md

 {
     schedule: Number, // The next review space.
     factor: Number, // The factor that should be use in the next round of caculation.
-    isRepeatAgain: Boolean // If true
+    isRepeatAgain: Boolean // If is true, should review the item again until the quality is not less than 4.
 }
 ```